Skip to main content

 Express asinx+bcosxa \sin x + b \cos x in the form Rsin(x+α)R \sin(x + \alpha) or Rcos(xα)R \cos(x - \alpha) and use this to solve equations and find extreme values

 A focused answer to the HSC Maths Extension 1 dot point on the auxiliary angle technique.
-Writing asinx+bcosxa \sin x + b \cos x as a single sinusoid, finding the amplitude and phase, and using the result to solve equations and identify maxima and minima.
+Writing asinx+bcosxa \sin x + b \cos x as a single sinusoid by adding two waves into one, finding the amplitude RR and phase α\alpha from a right triangle, and using the result to solve equations and identify maxima and minima, with stage-by-stage diagrams and worked examples.

 Have a quick question?
 Jump to the Q&A page